Volumetric Rendering with Baked Quadrature Fields: Method

-and $\omega$ is a hyperparameter that controls the frequency of zero-crossings as shown in \cref{fig:onion}.
+in \cref{fig:onion}.
 Our quadrature points are then defined by the intersection of a ray and the zero crossings of~$\q$.
 Note the field $\q$ is only a function of position, as the quadrature points will be represented as a surface mesh, whose geometry does not change according to a viewpoint.
 To train the quadrature field, we optimize the parameters~$\parsQuad$ of the function $\f$, and create quadrature points that approximate the volume-rendering integral along a given ray.

 \paragraph{Training the quadrature field} For quality rendering, the field $q$ should have more zero-crossings in the region where the weight function $w$ attains higher values.
 To fulfill this objective, we make two simple observations: \begin{itemize} \item Assuming local linearity, the number of zero-crossings of~\cref{eq:q} will be proportional to the gradient of~\cref{eq:f}; \item As the weight function $w$ in \cref{eq:rendering} is a \textit{view-dependent} quantity, we can only supervise the \textit{directional} derivative of \cref{eq:f}. \end{itemize} Putting these two observations together, the constraint~$\nabla f(\mathbf{x}; \parsQuad) \cdot \dir \approx w$ emerges, which we approximately satisfy via the following loss: